 Why is CBHS increasing its premiums?

-Like all health funds, CBHS is required to review premiums each year to ensure they continue to reflect the cost of providing quality cover.
-Following our most recent review, there will be an increase in premium on your health cover, this increase has been approved by the Australian Government as being appropriate, taking into account many factors including rising health costs.
+Like all health funds, CBHS is required to review premiums each year to ensure we continue to reflect the cost of providing quality cover.
+Following our most recent review, there will be an increase in premium on your health cover.
+This increase has been approved by the Australian Government as being appropriate, considering many factors including rising health costs.

-CBHS seeks to limit the impact of these cost pressures by continually looking for ways to operate efficiently so that we can return high levels of benefits to our members.
+CBHS seeks to limit the impact of these cost pressures by continually looking for ways to operate efficiently so that we can return higher levels of benefits to our members.

 Why have my premiums increased more than inflation?